edjrodriguez/MOD1_final_project-/README.md

 ## Possible Future Extensions
-- Adding a login page that will hold saved palettes for a user.
-- Scrolling swatches at the bottom of a page from left to right
+Extension - Persist Player data using local storage (number of wins should persist across page refreshes)
+- Add save wins to local storage
+- Add retrieve wins from local storage

+Ability to update avatar and name once game has begun.

 ## Set Up
 1. Fork this repo